lawrencecox1234/GridGame/README.md

 * I took inspiration from the code from the "Android Game Development : Endless Runner Game in Android" course on Udemy by Sandip Bhattacharya to help complete my project
 * This Udemy course game is quite different to my game:
-    * The udemy course game involves a santa character that endless runs and then you tap the screen to jump to avoid the obstacles which move from left to right on the screen. *  * Everytime you jump over an obstacle you gain a point
+    * The udemy course game involves a santa character that endless runs and then you tap the screen to jump to avoid the obstacles which move from left to right on the screen.
+	* Everytime you jump over an obstacle you gain a point

 ## My game explanation

-* This game involves moving a circular green player across a grided area
+* This game involves moving a circular green player across a 6 by 4 gridded area
-* Swipe left, right, up, down using your fingers to move this player
+* Swipe left, right, up, down using your fingers to move this player within the grid
-* Avoid the falling box obstacles and if you hit one of these the game is over
+* Avoid the 5 falling box obstacles and if you hit one of these the game is over
-* Within the grided area, you're not able to move into a grid containing an ice obstacle
+* Within the grided area, you're not able to move into a section containing an ice obstacle
 * Once you reach the right hand side of grid area:
     * You gain one point
 	* Your character resets to the left